 Reverse mortgage lenders analyze an applicant’s credit history based on a tri-merge credit report that includes data from TransUnion, Equifax, and Experian.

-The credit scores themselves don’t matter – unlike in the forward mortgage world.
+Unlike in the forward mortgage world, the credit scores themselves don’t matter.
 What is most important is the payment histories for the various accounts reporting in the credit file.
 To have satisfactory credit, an applicant must have:

 - Made all housing and installment debt payments on time for the previous 12 months and have no more than two 30-day late mortgage or installment payments in the previous 24 months

-- No major derogatory credit on revolving accounts in the previous 12 months.
+- No major late payments on revolving accounts in the previous 12 months.
 A revolving account is not considered derogatory as long as there are no 90-day late payments and no more than three 60-day late payments in the last 12 months.

-As you can see, an applicant doesn’t need to have perfect credit to meet the satisfactory credit standard.
-As long as bills are paid on time at least reasonably well, it’s a good bet the loan will work from a credit standpoint.
+Yes, HECM lending guidelines are more stringent than they used to be, but you don’t need to have perfect credit to qualify.
+As long as you pay your bills at least reasonably well, it’s a good bet the reverse mortgage will work from a credit standpoint.